decentralized-identity/trustdidweb-v03/spec/overview.md

 be a dynamic area of development in the quest for secure and private digital identity management.
-The `did:web` method, praised for its simplicity and ease of deployment, allows for DIDs to be associated with a domain's reputation or published on platforms like GitHub.
-However, it is not without its challenges from trust layers inherited from the web and the absence of a verifiable history for the DID.
+The `did:web` method, praised for its simplicity and ease of deployment, allows for DIDs to be associated with a domain's reputation or published on platforms such as GitHub.
+However, it is not without its challenges-- from trust layers inherited from the web and the absence of a verifiable history for the DID.
 Addressing these concerns, the proposed `did:tdw` (Trust DID Web) method aims to enhance `did:web` by introducing a verifiable history feature,